taniaortiz0/Active-Directory-Home-Lab/README.md

 # Active Directory Home Lab

-This project is to build an Active Directory Home Lab which will then be utilized to create a simulated corporate network with security practices.
+This project is to build an Active Directory Home Lab which will then be utilized to create a corporate network simulation with security practices.

 ## 🛠️ Tools Used
 ________________________________________________________________________________________________